apache/incubator-heron/website/content/docs/developers/ui-guide.md

 `TODO: Add home page image`

 This is the home page of Heron UI.

-It lists all the topologies that are currently running.
+Following information can be found on this page.

+1. List of all topologies
+2. Number of topologies fitered after search (total by default)
+2. A topology's overview
+3. Link to a topology's configuration

+Following actions can be taken on this page.

+1. Filter the topologies using `cluster`
+2. Filter the topologies using string matching in names, clusters, environs, roles, versions, or submitters
+3. Sort the topologies based on a particular column
+4. Click on the topology name to find more info about the topology
+5. Click on the `Config` button to look at the configurations for the topology

+#### Topology Page

+`TODO: Add topology page image`

+This is the main page to monitor a topology.